bowman2001/hugo-mod-katex/README.md

 ## Include the LaTeX renderer

-To include KaTeX into your pages you need to add the partial `katex/tags.html` at the end of your HTML body (probably in `layouts/_default/baseof.html`).
-The KaTeX library files are added to a page if the shortcode or the render hook is called once, or if the parameters `math: true` or `chem: true` (YAML) are present in the front-matter.
+To include KaTeX into your pages you need to add the partial `katex/tags.html` at the end of your HTML body.
+The KaTeX library files are added to a page if the shortcode or the render hook is called once, or if the parameters `math: true` or `chem: true` are present in the front-matter (YAML).